DavideAlidosi/May9/ReadMe.txt

 - da_Compass: this script converts Euler angle into a XYZ vector, for drive wind direction in Nucleus and Air Filed
 - da_CombineCurves: this script combines curves in a single transform
 - da_SepareCurves: this script separate combined curves
+- da_MapFacesUV: this script maps any single faces of a mesh as separate planar UV shell

 Version 3.1 highlight